Quinty Trustfull: Career

 Trustfull began modeling in 1993 and simultaneously began working as a television and radio presenter at Veronica Broadcasting Organization.
 In 1995 she received her first role as a presenter for the Dutch national Lottery show Nationale Teleloterij.
 She has since continued her work presenting numerous popular dutch television program.
 Some of her most notable work came from her work in Eigen Huis & Tuin a Dutch home improvement show and the Dancing on Ice Dutch franchise.

 In 2014 she starred in the Dutch television film Assepoester: een modern sprookje.

 Personal life

-In 1994 she married footballer Orlando Trustfull and the couple have three children; Mose born 1994, Moïse born 1995 and Kayne born 1998.
+In 1994 she married footballer Orlando Trustfull and the couple have two children Moïse born 1995 and Kayne born 1998.